ouyangyuchen/ouyangyuchen/README.md

 I am applying ECE/CS master programs in US and Switzerland for 2024 Fall admission.

-I hope to become a software design and architecture engineer in the future, and then implement a platform to visualize many subjects (literacy, history, geography, ...) into graphic form to serve as *visual library*.
+I hope to become a software design and architecture engineer in the future, and then implement a platform to visualize subjects (literacy, history, geography, ...) in graphic form to serve as a *visual library*.

 As a self-driven student who is passionate about software systems, I have studied many high-quality online courses and finished the lab assignments